MTES-MCT/monitorfish/README.md

 ## Background
 The motivation of the french FMC was to streamline its operations and better enforce fishing regulations by developing an **integrated tool** that makes all information relevant to the coordination of fishing control easily accessible.
 Furthermore, the tool was to act as a **decision support system** to better detect and prevent violations.

 On the initiative of the french FMC, the project started in September 2020 as a challenge of the [Entrepreneur d'Intérêt Général (EIG)](https://entrepreneur-interet-general.etalab.gouv.fr/index.html) program which helps initiate digital projects in the french administration.
-More information on the [page of the EIG challenge](https://entrepreneur-interet-general.etalab.gouv.fr/defis/2020/monitorfish.html).
+More information on the [page of the EIG challenge](https://www.eig.numerique.gouv.fr/defis/monitorfish/).

 After 10 months of incubation in the EIG program, the software is in production and used daily by the french FMC.

 The project continues as a [startup d'Etat](https://beta.gouv.fr/startups/monitorfish.html) in the [beta.gouv.fr](https://beta.gouv.fr) organization, with the objective to develop additional funtionalities.

-## Roadmap
-The project roadmap can be found [here](https://github.com/MTES-MCT/monitorfish/projects/3)

 ## Open data
 In line with the philosophy of the EIG program, all data that can be opened is made publicly available.
 Opened datasets :